Mig-uel/postgres/section-16/README.md

 );
 ```

+- Each possible type of relation gets its own FK column.
+- We'd still want to make sure either `post_id` or `comment_id` is not null.

 We might want to add in validation to ensure that either `post_id` or `comment_id` exists in their respective tables.
 This can be done using a trigger or a check constraint.

 ```sql